RayWang0416/cmpm-121-final/README.md

 English (en): The default language.

-Chinese (zh): Localization was completed using existing knowledge within the team and verified for accuracy.
+Chinese (zh): logographic.
+Localization was completed by a Chinese team member.

 Hebrew (he): As a right-to-left script, this required adjustments for text alignment.
-We used ChatGPT for translations, providing the system with specific phrases and contexts from our game.
-For example, prompts included: "Translate 'Next Day' in the context of a farming simulation game."
+We used ChatGPT for translations.

 Language selection is implemented via three buttons displayed on the right side of the screen, labeled with the language name.
 Players can click a button to switch the language instantly during gameplay.